top of page

 Saturday Catch-Up: Drivers of Change

-3. You can't look past the need for digital adoption in amongst drivers of change.
-Understanding Change Management's Vital Role in Supporting AI and Digital Adoption published on 12 June 2024 explores AI and digital tooling as drivers of change, and how change management plays a vital and continuing role in supporting adoption.
+• Digital Adoption and AI: You can't look past the need for digital adoption as a core driver.
+Understanding Change Management's Vital Role in Supporting AI and Digital Adoption explored how AI and digital tooling are driving change, and how change management plays a vital role in supporting the necessary adoption.

-4. An operating model refresh may be the result of an examination of external market opportunities, or driven by internal realignments or other factors.
-In Transforming Your Operating Model for Change Success from 14 June 2024, we saw how operating model change has been progressively recognised as a significant tool that can propel change outcomes forward.
-Evaluating and transforming your operating model can lead to increased efficiency and, coupled with other change activities, increased success.
+• Internal Operating Models: An operating model refresh may result from an examination of external market opportunities or internal realignments.
+In Transforming Your Operating Model for Change Success, we saw how operating model change has been progressively recognised as a significant tool that can propel change outcomes forward, leading to increased efficiency and success when coupled with other change activities.

-5. Finally, our aggregated response to change can be a driver in itself.
-In Bridging the Generation Gap: Navigating Change Across Different Age Groups from May 8, 2024, we discussed how typical workplaces are made up of at least four distinct generations.
-Generations influence markets differently through their buying and adoption behaviour.
-We looked at how to successfully bridge differences in understanding and preferences across the generations.
+• Generational Behaviour: Our aggregated response to change can be a driver in itself.
+Bridging the Generation Gap: Navigating Change Across Different Age Groups discussed how the four distinct generations in a typical workplace influence markets differently through their buying and adoption behaviour.
+Successfully bridging these differences is key to managing change effectively.

 That's what's been driving us in this week's Saturday Catch-Up: Drivers of Change